Goodbye Goldilocks: drivers of today's volatility signal the potential for deeper change

 But what is driving today’s volatility?
-In our view, the problem is that the “Goldilocks” economic narrative that has been the key to investors’ sustained risk appetite may be in jeopardy.
-Growth and inflation have been neither too hot nor too cold, and this had kept the Fed in a gradualist rate-raising mode, which resulted in stock-multiples expansion.
-Now that narrative could be shifting, as the new Fed Chair Jerome Powell must consider some decidedly “hot” data from the past couple of weeks, including:
+In our view, the problem is that the Goldilocks economic narrative that's been the key to investors’ sustained risk appetite may be in jeopardy.
+Growth and inflation have been neither too hot nor too cold, and this kept the U.S. Federal Reserve (Fed) in a gradualist rate-raising mode, which resulted in stock-multiples expansion.
+Now that narrative could be shifting, as the new Fed Chair Jerome Powell must consider some decidedly hot data from the past couple of weeks, including:

 A stronger-than-expected Institute for Supply Management services reading on February 5 may have added fuel to the fire.
 If Goldilocks is gone and the economy is at risk of overheating, the uniformly upward market trajectory is likely over, rapid Fed action could be around the corner, and a repricing of risk assets would be a logical—and potentially healthy—outcome.

 Of course, the Fed may want to hold off on raising rates to avoid exacerbating equity market volatility.
-The Fed paused, for example, in the wake of the Brexit vote and following the China/oil-induced selloff in the first quarter of 2016.
-However, Powell may not have much of a choice if inflation rises meaningfully.
+The Fed paused, for example, in the wake of the Brexit vote and following the China/oil-induced sell-off in the first quarter of 2016; however, Chairman Powell may not have much of a choice if inflation rises meaningfully.
 Consumer Price Index data scheduled for release on Valentine’s Day will be an important signal to watch.

 Some historical parallels